crcdng/tezos-dev-resources/list.md

 ## Courses and Learning resources

+* 2-day smart contract coding for beginners training organized by [Nomadic Labs](https://www.nomadic-labs.com/).
+It takes place online via Discord and uses a virtual [Gitpod](https://www.gitpod.io/) coding environment, therefore you don't have to install things on your computer.
+You can choose to learn Archetype, SmartPy or JSLigo.
+The training focuses on solving coding tasks, and is largely self-paced, with tutors on stand-by to help with problems.
+What made the difference for me was a final session on finding bugs in smart contracts and discussions on how to implement randomness.
+It helps if you have some coding experience.
+Recommended.

 * Tacode offers a starter course in CameLIGO https://tacode.dev/courses/dev-starter
 * The B9Lab Tezos Developer Portal https://tezos.b9lab.com/ offers a course in Tezos development covering SmartyPy, Michelson, LIGO, Taquito
 * PyTezos course https://pytezos.baking-bad.org/ running in Google Colab / Jupyter Notebooks